 Financial instruments, which potentially subject the Company to concentrations of credit risk, principally consist of cash, cash equivalents, and investment securities.
-The Company invests its excess cash primarily in marketable debt securities of corporations, financial institutions, and government agencies with strong credit ratings.
+The Company invests its excess cash primarily in a money market fund wholly backed by U.S. Treasury collateral and in marketable debt securities of corporations, financial institutions, and government sponsored enterprises with strong credit ratings.
 The Company has adopted an investment policy that includes guidelines relative to diversification and maturities to maintain safety and liquidity.
 The Company does not have any direct investments in auction-rate securities or securities that are collateralized by assets that include mortgages or subprime debt.

-During the years ended December 31, 2007, 2006, and 2005, revenue from two customers comprised 66 percent, 74 percent, and 81 percent of total revenues, respectively, of which 22 percent, 27 percent, and 48 percent of total revenues, respectively, were from Allergan, Inc. Revenue from Sepracor Inc. comprised 44 percent, 47 percent and 33 percent of total revenues for the years ended December 31, 2007, 2006 and 2005, respectively.
+During the years ended December 31, 2008, 2007, and 2006, revenues from our two largest customers comprised 88 percent, 66 percent, and 74 percent of total revenues, respectively.
+Revenues from Allergan, Inc. comprised 64 percent, 22 percent, and 27 percent of total revenues for the years ended December 31, 2008, 2007, and 2006, respectively.
+Revenue from Sepracor Inc. comprised 44 percent and 47 percent of total revenues for the years ended December 31, 2007 and 2006, respectively.
+Another customer comprised 24 percent of total revenues for the year ended December 31, 2007.